jfroeschke/ReticulateIntro/README.md

 # ReticulateIntro
-getting start with python with reticulate
+getting started with python with reticulate